mahsankhaan/discovery-k8s-lab/README.md

-# Deploy a web application on IBM Kubernetes Service
+# Deploy a Watson Discovery application on IBM Kubernetes Service

 ## Introduction